eerhshr/py-playground/README.md

-# Python Projects
+# Python Projects — Learn, Play, and Build

 This repository contains a collection of small Python projects designed for learning, fun, and utility.

 ## Projects Included